Cry Little Sister: Marilyn Manson cover

 Marilyn Manson released a cover version of the song on June 15, 2018.
 It was set to be the first single taken from the soundtrack to Josh Boone's then upcoming film, The New Mutants.
-The film was originally scheduled for an April 2018 release, but has since been delayed to August 28, 2020.
+The film was originally scheduled for an April 2018 release, but was then delayed to August 28, 2020.
 According to Rolling Stone, the eponymous vocalist opted to release the song as originally planned, "rather than keeping [it] under wraps for another year".
-Despite the delay, Manson's version also appeared in another comic book adaption when it was played in the promo for the DC TV series Titans.
+Despite the delay, Manson's version also appeared in another comic book adaption when it was played in the promo for the 2018 DC TV series Titans.
 The band had been performing the song live for several months during the "Heaven Upside Down Tour".
 A one-track digital single was issued on June 15.
 A music video for the song was released on June 28, and was directed by Bill Yukich, but when The New Mutants soundtrack album was finally released “Cry Little Sister” did not appear.